harshit206/EDA-House-Price/Readme.md

 2. Pandas: Used for data manipulation and analysis.
 3. Scipy: Used for calculating basic statistics
 4. Matplotlib and Seaborn: Used for data vizualization

+## Process
+1. We first start by the loading the house price dataset into a pandas data frame.
+2. Initially, we check the shape of data which gives us the number of observations and features in our data frame.
+3. We check the data types of columns and ensure that they are of the correct type.
+We identify numerical and categorical variables of the house price dataset.
+4. Most of the time, datasets have missing values; therefore, it is necessary to check null values.
+We have identified columns having more than 20% null values and dropped columns containing more than 80% null values.
+5. We have employed different visualization techniques to study the dataset and generate useful insights about sale price of a house.

 # Data Visualization
 It is an important part of EDA and we extensively plot data points to visually understand our data better.